I’m sure all digital marketers agree with me on this — SEO is full of untapped opportunities.

-This is largely because the search engine aims to deliver the exact information directly to provide the best search experience to the user.
-Google's attempt is to answer that need with as much information — through the most useful content type — before the user clicks on a result.
+This is largely because the search engine aims to deliver the exact information directly the user to provide the best search experience possible.
+Google's goal is to answer users' needs with as much information — through the most useful content type — before the user clicks on a result.

 But here’s the interesting part:

-For the most part, we marketers, focus on the final intent - BUY.
+For the most part, marketing strategies tend to focus on the final intent: buy.

-However, targeting users who exhibit the KNOW or DO intents could help position your website to capture users from the early stages of the buying cycle.
+However, targeting users who exhibit the know or do intents can help position your website to capture users from the early stages of the customer journey.

-Let’s look at some strategies that would help you identify keyword and content opportunities to target (and win!) the customers' micro-moments, all of which leads to lead generation and conversions.
+Let’s look at some strategies that help you identify keyword and content opportunities to target (and win!) the customers' micro-moments, all of which leads to lead generation and conversions.

-Monitoring the presence of various universal rank types - answer box, local listings, etc. - in SERPs, could help you identify the intent Google associates behind a keyword.
+Monitoring the presence of various SERP features — Answer Boxes, local listings, etc. — can help you identify the intent Google associates behind a keyword.

-However, keywords that trigger many images or Product Listing Ads clearly relate to the Buy category.
+However, keywords that trigger many images or product listing ads (PLAs) clearly relate to intent to buy, for example.

 But how does this information help you?